Jane Frances de Chantal: Baroness

 Having turned down two prior suitors, in 1592, she married the Baron de Chantal when she was 20 and they lived in the feudal Castle of Bourbilly.
 There they hosted hunting parties and other entertainments for the neighboring nobles.
 Their first two children died shortly after birth.
 When her older sister Margaret died, the baroness brought her three small children to Bourbilly.
 She and her husband subsequently had a son and three daughters.
 Baron de Chantal was occasionally away from home on service to the king.
 Jane gained a reputation as an excellent manager of the estates of her husband, as well as of her difficult father-in-law, while also providing alms and nursing care to needy neighbors.

 In 1601, the Baron was accidentally killed in a hunting accident.
 Left a widow at 28, with four children, the broken-hearted baroness took a vow of chastity.
-Jane then put the estate in order and acceded to her father's request that she and her children to stay for a time with him in Dijon.
+Jane then put the estate in order and acceded to her father's request that she and her children stay for a time with him in Dijon.
 She had not long returned to Bourbilly when she received a letter from her widowed father-in-law demanding that she live with him in his castle at Monthelon, Saône-et-Loire.
 Towards the end of 1602, Chantal closed up Bourbilly and moved to Monthelon.